Foblex/f-flow/public/docs/en/f-node-input-directive.md

 ## Inputs

   - `fInputId: string;` The unique identifier for the directive instance.
 Automatically generated.
 Default: `f-node-input-${uniqueId++}`

+  - `fInputMultiple: boolean;`  Determines whether the input allows multiple connectionsDefault: Default: `true`

   - `fInputDisabled: boolean;` Indicates whether the input is disabled.
 A disabled input may have a different visual representation and interaction behavior.
 Default: `false`

-  - `fInputMultiple: boolean;`  Determines whether the input allows multiple connectionsDefault: `Default: true`

-  - `fOutputConnectableSide: EFConnectableSide;` Indicates the side of the output where the connection can be created.
+  - `fInputConnectableSide: EFConnectableSide;` Indicates the side of the output where the connection can be created.
 Accepts a value from [EFConnectableSide](e-f-connectable-side) enum.
 Default: `EFConnectableSide.AUTO`

-## Outputs
+## Properties

  - `isConnected: boolean;` Indicates whether the input is connected.

-## Methods

- - `refresh(): void;` Refreshes the state of the node, typically triggering a re-render or update.

 ## Styles